chrismile/DiffTetVR/README.md

 - MEDIT .mesh files (for more details see https://victorsndvg.github.io/FEconv/formats/gmshmsh.xhtml).

 ### Python module

+Please note that the [Vulkan SDK](https://vulkan.lunarg.com/sdk/home#windows) needs to be installed beforehand on Windows.

 To install the library as a Python module, the following command must be called in the repository directory.